Arabian Peninsula: The Arab Revolt and the foundation of Saudi Arabia

 The major developments of the early 20th century were the Arab Revolt during World War I and the subsequent collapse and partitioning of the Ottoman Empire.
 The Arab Revolt (1916–1918) was initiated by the Sherif Hussein ibn Ali with the aim of securing independence from the ruling Ottoman Empire and creating a single unified Arab state spanning from Aleppo in Syria to Aden in Yemen.
 During World War I, the Sharif Hussein entered into an alliance with the United Kingdom and France against the Ottomans in June 1916.

 These events were followed by the foundation of Saudi Arabia under King Abdulaziz Ibn Saud.
-In 1902, Ibn Saud had captured Riyadh.
-Continuing his conquests, Abdulaziz subdued Al-Hasa, Jabal Shammar, Hejaz between 1913 and 1926 founded the modern state of Saudi Arabia.
-The Saudis absorbed the Emirate of Asir, with their expansion only ending in 1934 after a war with Yemen.
-Two Saudi states were formed and controlled much of Arabia before Ibn Saud was even born.
-Ibn Saud, however, established the third Saudi state.
+After the collapse of the Emirate of Diriyah, the House of Sand regrouped and in 1824 founded the Second Saudi State, which would control most of Arabia for the next two-thirds of a century.
+Ibn Saud, after his family lost power in 1891, would establish the Third Saudi State, capturing Riyadh in 1902, and, successively subduing Al-Hasa, Jabal Shammar and Hejaz between 1913 and 1926.
+The Saudis then absorbed the Emirate of Asir, with their expansion only ending in 1934 after a war with Yemen.